cartesi/docs/docs/tutorials/helloworld/create-project.md

 ---
-title: Creating basic DApp
+title: Creating basic dApp
 tags: [sdk, tutorials, low-level developer]
 ---

 :::note Section Goal
-- create and initialize a basic project for a Cartesi Compute DApp
+- create and initialize a basic project for a Cartesi Compute dApp
 :::

 ## Introduction

-In this section we are going to start building our first Cartesi Compute DApp.
-This *Hello World DApp* will consist of a trivial application, which simply instantiates an off-chain computation that always returns "Hello World!".
+In this section we are going to start building our first Cartesi Compute dApp.
+This *Hello World dApp* will consist of a trivial application, which simply instantiates an off-chain computation that always returns "Hello World!".
 A complete implementation of this example can be found in the [Cartesi Compute Tutorials GitHub repo](https://github.com/cartesi/compute-tutorials/tree/master/helloworld).

-In order to build this DApp, we will start by creating a basic project with a smart contract capable of using the Cartesi Compute contract already deployed to the [Cartesi Compute SDK Environment](../compute-env.md).
+In order to build this dApp, we will start by creating a basic project with a smart contract capable of using the Cartesi Compute contract already deployed to the [Cartesi Compute SDK Environment](../compute-env.md).

-## Initializing the DApp project
+## Initializing the dApp project

 First of all, create a directory called `helloworld` and `cd` into it